 Mexico’s subscriber base of over 100 million makes it one of the largest mobile markets in the world, and up until now one of the most difficult to reach, due to local operators actively blocking international routes.
 Thanks to Nexmo’s new local carrier links, you can now deliver messages to all Mexican subscribers.

 All senders will be replaced with a random numeric sender, a shortcode, or a fixed Sender ID as defined by the operators.

 Outbound marketing messages are allowed in Mexico, with exceptions being adult/alcohol-related/political content.
 The Carrier will raise a spam complaint if they see a burst of messages with the same content - even if the use case is clean, such as a notification.
 To avoid this we recommend you personalise the SMS where possible and to avoid sending in batches.

 Social invites are forbidden by operators, so this makes it extremely difficult to deliver them or any marketing-related content involving them.

-Using Mexican long virtual numbers (LVNs) for A2P traffic:
+Using Mexican long virtual numbers (LVNs) and short code (SC) for A2P traffic:

 Long virtual numbers in Mexico are designed for P2P traffic.
 All A2P traffic such as OTP and notifications will be subject to filtering by Telcel.
 Although we have not observed this behaviour with the rest of the operators, we recommend to only send P2P over virtual numbers.